Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 25, 2019

 There's a whole host of ways that a criminal case can be dismissed.
 First and foremost, sometimes people will get confused.
 They might be being investigated for a crime.
-Nobody has filed a crime against them and they're talking about trying to get the whole thing dismissed when the prosecutor haven't even gotten their hands on it yet.
+Nobody has filed a crime against them, and they're talking about trying to get the whole thing dismissed when the prosecutor hasn't even gotten their hands on it yet.

-All they can do is arrest people for crimes, either take the person to court or cite the person into court or put a bail on a person, but ultimately, it's the prosecutors who are the ones that decide whether or not a case is going to be filed and if it is filed whether or not it's going to be dismissed.
+All they can do is arrest people for crimes, either take them to court, cite them to court, or put bail on them.
+Still, ultimately, it's the prosecutors who decide whether or not a case is going to be filed and, if it is filed, whether or not it's going to be dismissed.

 Preliminary Hearing – 995 Motion to Dismiss

-As far as dismissals go, there are a variety of ways to get a case dismissed.
-One way I can think of right off the top of my head is, in a felony case after the case is filed, the person is arraigned, pleads not-guilty and then does the preliminary hearing in the case.
+There are various ways to dismiss a case.
+One way I can think of right off the top of my head is that in a felony case, after the case is filed, the person is prosecuted, pleads not guilty, and then has the preliminary hearing.

 Ways to Dismiss a California Criminal Case

-This is basically a hearing in order to establish that there's a prima facia case and that the prosecutors can prove their case to a reasonable suspicion — after that, if the person is held to answer and the new judge in the trial court looks at the case and the defense files what's called a 995 Motion which is a motion to dismiss the case after a preliminary hearing, the judge could grant the case and dismiss the case.
+This is basically a hearing to establish that there's a prima facia case and that the prosecutors can prove their case to a reasonable suspicion.
+After that, if the person is held to answer, the new judge in the trial court looks at the case, and the defense files what's called a 995 Motion, which is a motion to dismiss the case after a preliminary hearing, the judge could grant the motion and dismiss the case.

 Negotiation with Prosecutor To Dismiss Case

-Other times I've seen prosecutors get all the information from the police.
+Other times, I've seen prosecutors get all the information from the police.
 They review it.
 They file a case.
 I get hired on the case.
 I go in there.
-I review the evidence and I'm able to point out some information — whether it be through witnesses or other information to the prosecutors that they didn't know about when they made the filing decision on the case — that the police were too lazy or simply just didn't investigate, and then a lot of times under those circumstances, the prosecutor is realizing that they shouldn't be prosecuting a particular defendant and will end up dismissing the case under those circumstances.
+I review the evidence, and I'm able to point out some information — whether it be through witnesses or other information to the prosecutors that they didn't know about when they made the filing decision on the case — that the police were too lazy or simply just didn't investigate.
+Under these circumstances, the defense attorney plays a crucial role in advocating for the defendant and presenting the case in a way that convinces the prosecutor to dismiss the case.

-Sometimes as part of a diversionary deal cases can get dismissed.
-Also, once a person completes their probation in a case — whether it be a felony or a misdemeanor, there's motions that can be filed to get the case dismissed.
+Sometimes, cases can be dismissed as part of a diversionary deal.
+A diversionary deal is a legal agreement where the defendant agrees to certain conditions, such as attending counseling or performing community service, in exchange for the dismissal of their case.
+Also, once a person completes their probation in a case—whether it be a felony or a misdemeanor—motions can be filed to get the case dismissed.

 So, there's a whole host of different ways that a case can be dismissed.
-Also, when the prosecutors file the case, if you look at the complaint on its face and you look at the facts and you don't really see that there's a crime that's been filed — even if what they put in there is true — in a criminal case the defense can file a demurrer and if the judge grants the demurrer then the case would be dismissed.
+This variety ensures that you are well informed and prepared for the legal procedures involved.
+Also, when the prosecutors file the case, if you look at the complaint on its face and at the facts and you don't really see that there's a crime that's been filed—even if what they put in there is true—in a criminal case, the defense can file a demurrer, and if the judge grants the demurrer, then the case would be dismissed.

-I can think of numerous ways and numerous Penal Code Sections and Evidence Code Sections that can be used to get a case dismissed.
+I can think of numerous ways and numerous Penal Code and Evidence Code Sections that can be used to dismiss a case.
 Obviously, not all of these Sections apply to every single criminal case.
-Each case is different.
-Each case spins on its own facts.
+Each case is different and spins on its facts.

-So, if you've got a criminal case and you don't think the case is properly filed against you — you think you're innocent — then you need to get an attorney who knows how to win a case; knows how to get a case dismissed; and of course, the ultimate dismissal of a case is when the jury comes back with a not-guilty verdict.
+So, if you've got a criminal case and you don't think the case is properly filed against you — you think you're innocent — then you need to get an attorney who knows how to win a case, knows how to get a case dismissed.
+And of course, the ultimate dismissal of a case is when the jury comes back with a not-guilty verdict.
+This is the goal we strive for, and it's a possibility that should give you hope and optimism.

-The case is dismissed and you go home and you can tell everybody that you are a free man and you should have never been charged and that's why you were found not guilty.
+The case is dismissed, and you go home.
+You can tell everybody that you are a free man, that you should have never been charged, and that's why you were found not guilty.

 About the Author